Yowie Bay

 Yowie Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact this region: Salvation Army Miranda Redevelopment, Miranda Centre Place Plan and Public Domain Plan, StorHub Miranda Self Storage, and 148-150 President Avenue Townhouses.
-The following list details those most relevant.
+AreaSearch has identified three projects likely impacting the area: Salvation Army Miranda Redevelopment, Miranda Centre Place Plan and Public Domain Plan, StorHub Miranda Self Storage, and 148-150 President Avenue Townhouses.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.